-On the surface, travelers often view Phnom Penh as hectic and dirty city (which it can be!), but once you dive in, meet locals and learn more about the history, you will discover what may become your new favorite city.
-This one day in Phnom Penh itinerary will give you a chance to view the capital’s rapid growth, while uncovering the history and beauty of the city that still remains.
+On the surface, travelers often view Phnom Penh as a hectic and dirty city (which it can be!), but once you dive in, meet locals and learn more about the history, you will discover what may become your new favorite city.
+This one day in Phnom Penh itinerary will give you a chance to view the capital’s rapid growth while uncovering the history and beauty of the city that still remains.

 Stevo and I have been living and loving life in Phnom Penh, Cambodia for three years.
 We like the city’s chaotic charm, friendly people, and relatively calm pace compared to other nearby capitals like Bangkok and Ho Chi Minh.
 In fact, we believe that Phnom Penh is one of the most underrated cities in Southeast Asia!
 To help you discover this great destination we put together a list of top things to do in Phnom Penh in one day, enjoy!

 24 hours in Phnom Penh: what to do in the morning

 Start your day with a local breakfast of pork and rice served with a fried egg, side of pickled vegetables and a sweet and spicy sauce.
 Up the ante and get a Cambodian coffee with sweetened condensed milk to go with it.
 [If you are a coffee enthusiast check the best cafes in Phnom Penh here].
 This is a truly local breakfast, and delicious too!
 Most of the hotels in Phnom Penh serve this dish, or you can find a local restaurant in just about any neighborhood.
 Just look out for smoke coming off a grill where the pork is being cooked.
 Eat like the locals do with a fork in one hand and a spoon in the other!